DeBraid/tech-notes/Unix-History.md

 To prosper, Unix needs to maintain the knack of co-opting the cheap plastic solution rather than trying to fight it.

+> The largest-scale pattern in the history of Unix is this: when and where Unix has adhered most closely to open-source practices, it has prospered.
+Attempts to proprietarize it have invariably resulted in stagnation and decline.

+UNIX had it's own lost decade because it was too stubborn to adapt.
+Both business model and technical dogma held it back.